Amazon Bedrock

 • Elastic Agent is required to stream data from the S3 bucket and ship the data to Elastic, where the events will then be processed via the integration's ingest pipelines.

-Installing and managing an Elastic Agent:
+Installing and managing an Elastic Agent

-With this approach, you install Elastic Agent and use Fleet in Kibana to define, configure, and manage your agents in a central location.
+You install Elastic Agent and use Fleet in Kibana to define, configure, and manage your agents in a central location.
 We recommend using Fleet management because it makes the management and upgrade of your agents considerably easier.

-Install Elastic Agent in standalone mode (advanced users):
+Install Elastic Agent in standalone mode (advanced users)

-Install Elastic Agent in a containerized environment:
+Install Elastic Agent in a containerized environment

 You can run Elastic Agent inside a container, either with Fleet Server or standalone.
 Docker images for all versions of Elastic Agent are available from the Elastic Docker registry, and we provide deployment manifests for running on Kubernetes.